 Extensive Research Description

-Due to its convenience and high patient compliance, oral drug delivery remains ideal for most patients.
-To develop approaches for oral drug delivery, we took an unusual approach to seek nanomaterials in the nature.
-Through this approach, we have identified a group of small molecules that form supramolecular nanoparticles (SNPs), some of which are capable of efficient drug encapsulation and gastrointestinal (GI) penetration.
-Inspired by this discovery, we have synthesized a group of novel polymeric materials that are optimal for oral drug delivery.
-We found that those novel materials enable oral delivery of a range of therapeutics, including protein drugs such as insulin and antibodies, for disease treatment.
+Nanomaterials for oral drug delivery.
+With its convenience and high patient compliance, oral drug delivery remains a preferred method for many patients.
+In our pursuit of innovative approaches, we took an unconventional route by exploring nature-derived nanomaterials.
+This led us to discover a group of small molecules forming supramolecular NPs, some of which show efficient drug encapsulation and gastrointestinal penetration.
+Inspired by this, we developed novel polymeric materials optimized for oral drug delivery.
+These materials have proven capable of facilitating oral delivery of various therapeutics, including protein drugs like insulin and antibodies, offering new avenues for disease treatment.